Probing Bose-enhanced Inflaton Decay with Gravitational Waves: Production of gravitational waves

 where $s$ and $t$ are the Mandelstam variables.
 Plugging the squared amplitude into the corresponding collision term and performing the phase space integration (see Appendix~\ref{sec:integral-h}), we obtain

 with $x_a \equiv (2\, p_h / m_\phi)\, a/a_I$, and

-where the last approximation works within $\sim10\%$ precision.
+where the relative error introduced in the last approximation is at the $\order{10\%}$ level, with a maximum of $20\%$ in the limits $x_a \to 0$ and $x_a \to 2$.
 The derivation of Eq.~\eqref{eq:-22} has used the assumption that the production of $\varphi$ is instantaneous so that the phase space distribution of $\varphi$ can be well approximated by the Dirac delta function, i.e., $f_\varphi$ is approximately monochromatic.
 Note that the gravitons produced are not monochromatic, as already indicated by Eq.~\eqref{eq:-22}.

 Substituting Eq.~\eqref{eq:-22} into Eq.~\eqref{eq:f-from-int}, and for a reheaton-dominated scenario

 we obtain the present value of $f_h$:

 where